 He is often briefed in cash seizure and forfeiture matters by both state agencies and private individuals.

-Alex is an experienced criminal barrister, and both prosecutes and defends.
-Alex is instructed in serious and complex criminal cases, involving offences of murder and manslaughter, rape and serious sexual assault, frauds, drug importations, money laundering and confiscation cases.
+Alex is an experienced criminal barrister and is instructed to defend in serious and complex criminal cases, involving offences of murder and manslaughter, rape and serious sexual assault, frauds, drug importations, money laundering and confiscation cases.

 Cases of Note

 R. v Ernest EWCA Crim 1312

 Reduction of confiscation order

 R v Khushal, Ayub and others EWCA Crim 2432

 Reduction of sentence in large scale Class A supply.